TheShonuff/100-days-of-code/log.md

  **Today's Progress"** Started project CIS implementation today.
 Created the frontend and backend project.
 I installed mongo, express and seeded the database.
 I successfully posted a get request and received a json response.
 Will work more on the backend before tackling the frontend of the project.
 On the Github user search app.
 I failed to get the media queries to work correctly.
 My iphone doesn't seem to load the right media query but it looks fantastic in the Firefox testing port.
 Fuck CSS

  **Thoughts**: excited about project TIS.
 Will not touch front end stuff until I finish the github user search app and have most of the back end get requests done.
 I need to also work on a admin page to input data into the data base.

+ ### Day 18: May 13th, 2022

+ **Today's Progress** Successfully parsed my Date string from the JSON and now have a date string that looks like the design.
+I also successfully have working media queries for the ipad and iphone.
+Also spent about 40 minutes studying MongoDB for an upcoming project.
+Need to seed my database with more entries for experimentation.

+ **Thoughts** The media queries are working as expected now.
+I increased the max-width size and remove the only operator and it seems to be working fine. now sure how increasing the max-width solved my issue immeditaely but it's working as expected.
+Parsing the Date string was pretty straight forward.
+I moved my list of Months from an Object to an Array and filled the first position with a "null" as no date will return a 00.
+I then used the infamous parseInt() to shave the leading zero and used the new variable as my index.
+I hope my if statement within my function is enough for checking against possible errors.
+Time will tell.